 There has never been a bigger missed opportunity in the history of science fiction.
 This trilogy, this event which was supposed to kick-start an entire new saga, has been built upon some of the worst storytelling ever to be put onto paper.
 At least examples like Twilight had the excuse of a relatively overlooked genre with few hits, but this abomination?
 The author was handed the keys to the kingdom here.
 He had a fresh slate to start over with all he wanted, a basic request to build towards a new films, an entire library of lore to delve into, and a beloved franchise to milk cash off of.
 It had every advantage it could have asked for, and it didn't just fail, it failed spectacularly.
 It dug a grave for itself so deep it basically walked into Satan's domain and handed itself over willingly.

 Let me be absolutely clear please - This isn't a car crash of a work.
 No, no, it's a freight train filled with crashing cars, derailing itself over a sea of megalodons.
-This is the kind of sheer, raw unrelenting failure that now amount of expertise or training could ever hope to match; and it was supposed to be this universe's Heir to the Empire.
+This is the kind of sheer, raw unrelenting failure that no amount of expertise or training could ever hope to match; and it was supposed to be this universe's Heir to the Empire.
 I honestly don't know whether to laugh or weep at the fact we have lost so much, and have only gained a stinking turd of a failed story in its place.

 So, with all that, you might be wondering why it's gotten so much positive reception in so many places?
 So many great quotes, so many glowing reviews on Goodreads.
 Well, there's a reason for that, and it's quite simple: This series is still hiding behind a shield of homophobia.
 People still believe the lie that all criticism, all derision and mockery of this work is born of blind hatred of gay characters, a lie promoted by Wendig himself.
 In fact, it was so bad that the first review of this book was up months before its release, and looked like this -

-It wasn't the only one either.
 That lie right there, that final mocking declaration of "Oh, you don't praise this?
 You don't deserve to live you homophobic scumbag!" is the final nail in the coffin.
 When a book proves to be so bad it requires faux discrimination as a shield against all criticism, it has transcended to a level of moral and creative repugnance I simply do not have the words for.

 People, do not buy this book.
 Really, don't.
 While I don't condone piracy, I will just say that this is not worth handing over your cash for.
-If you are masochistic enough to want it, wait for it to come out of a charity book shop, or buy it second-hand months down the line when someone has inevitably ditched it upon realizing the mistake they made.
+If you are masochistic enough to want it, wait for it to come out of a charity bookshop, or buy it second-hand months down the line when someone has inevitably ditched it upon realizing the mistake they made.
 Disney cares only for its coffers, perhaps it's time to make sure they know they can't get away with churning out shit and calling it gold dust.

 Verdict: 0.5 out of 10